 Sharing for other purposes: Additionally, we may release energy-use data: 1) pursuant to a legal process (such as a warrant or subpoena), 2) to emergency responders in the case of imminent threat to life or property or 3) as ordered by the CPUC.

 - U.S. Mail: SDG&E, Attn: Customer Privacy P.O.
 Box 129831, San Diego, CA 92112-9831

 SDG&E'S Privacy Notice Online

-An online version of SDG&E’s Privacy Notice along with any previous versions of this notice are located at sdge.com.
+An online version of SDG&E’s Privacy Notice is located at sdge.com.
+Previous versions may be requested by contacting the Office of Customer Privacy using the contact information above.
 We’ll update this notice as necessary and when required by the CPUC and will inform customers of the update through information provided with the bill or our website.